 Occasionally changes occur after breast implant surgery that requires surgical revision.
 These changes can be due to a failed implant, natural changes to the breast tissue, or natural changes resulting from childbirth and breastfeeding.
+More commonly, there are issues with the previous implant surgery either in accumulation of scar tissue or improper choice of surgical techniques.
+Other reasons Newport Beach patients come to Dr. Lavinia K. Chong for Breast Revision (Implant Explantation) include:

-- Implant failure
+- Implant failure;

-- Patient dissatisfaction with implant size, style or type (saline vs silicone)
+- Patient dissatisfaction with implant size, style or type (saline vs silicone);

-- Implant malposition (bottoming out, symmastia, lateralization)
+- Implant malposition (bottoming out, symmastia, lateralization);

-- Hyperanimation deformity (excessive breast movement upon pectoralis muscle movement)
+- Hyperanimation deformity (excessive breast movement upon pectoralis muscle movement);

-- Recurrent laxity or sagginess that was not previously corrected with a breast lift at the time of augmentation
+- Recurrent laxity or sagginess that was not previously corrected with a breast lift at the time of augmentation;

 - Patients who don’t want implants anymore